Murder of Kirsten Costas: Aftermath

 The Costas family left Orinda and moved to Hawaii in 1986.

 Protti was sentenced to a maximum of nine years, but was released seven years later in 1992 on parole at the age of 23.
 Costas' parents vehemently opposed Protti's release.

 Adaptations

 American filmmaker James Benning covered the aftermath of the murder in his 1987 documentary Landscape Suicide.

 In 1994, the events of the story were used as inspiration for a television movie entitled A Friend to Die For (also known as Death of a Cheerleader), with Tori Spelling as Stacy Lockwood and Kellie Martin as Angela Delvecchio.

-The aforementioned film was remade in 2019 as a Lifetime television movie starring Aubrey Peeples as Bridget Moretti and Sarah Dugdale as Kelli Locke, characters based on Protti and Costas, and Kellie Martin, who played Angela Delvecchio in the first television movie, playing the FBI Agent charged with tracking the murderer.
+The aforementioned film was remade in 2019 as a Lifetime television movie starring Aubrey Peeples as Bridget Moretti and Sarah Dugdale as Kelli Locke, and Kellie Martin, who played Angela Delvecchio in the first television movie, playing the FBI Agent charged with tracking the murderer.

 Costas' murder was featured in season 5 of Deadly Women, season 1, episode 3, of Investigation Discovery's The 1980's: The Deadliest Decade, and an episode of Killer Kids titled "Rumors & The To-Do List."